Representative Party of Alberta: Foundation

 The founding convention for the party was held on 23 and 24 November in Red Deer.
 The party selected a board of directors and elected Ray Speaker as leader by acclamation.
 It also selected the name Representative Party of Alberta from four options.
 The other three options were United Party, Free Democratic Party and the Free Citizens Alliance Party.
 The paperwork submitted to Elections Alberta and petitions of registration that had started before the convention were under the Political Alternative Association name.
 The party planned to submit a request to change the name as soon as registration was accepted by Elections Alberta.
 On 7 January 1985 Elections Alberta accepted the petition after it collected the signatures of over 4500 Alberta electors.

 Collapse of the Alberta Political Alliance

-In 1985 the Social Credit Party, the Western Canada Concept and Heritage Party of Alberta began a merger movement that resulted in the Alberta Alliance Political Association.
+In 1985, the Social Credit Party, the Western Canada Concept and the Heritage Party of Alberta began a merger movement that resulted in the Alberta Alliance Political Association.

 The merger was short-lived and broke apart, collapsing the parties involved.
 Many candidates and supporters moved to support the Representative Party which became the primary right-wing alternative party for that election.